caprijopi-alt/ppe-detection-yolov8/README.md

 ### Full reproduction (training)

 1. Open [`notebooks/01_Training.ipynb`](notebooks/01_Training.ipynb) in Colab (T4 GPU).
 2. Runtime → **Run all**.
-It prompts for a Roboflow API key (never hardcoded), downloads dataset v1, audits it, trains, validates, and writes curves and predictions.
+It downloads the frozen dataset from the release, verifies its SHA256, audits it, trains, validates, and writes curves and predictions.
+No API key is requested.
 3. Expected runtime: **~18 min** of training (24 epochs on a T4) plus ~5 min setup and download.
 ---

 ## 5. Results